pmprashantmishra/event-engagement-app/README.md

 1. Create a community with the **Build your own (LWR)** template, and name it `Event Engagement App`.

 1. Push the app to your scratch org:
-1. Push the app to your scratch org:

     ```
     sfdx force:source:push
     ```
-    ```
-    sfdx force:source:push
-    ```

 1. Assign the **EventApp** permission set to the default user:
-1. Assign the **EventApp** permission set to the default user:

     ```
     sfdx force:user:permset:assign -n EventApp
-    sfdx force:user:permset:assign -n EventApp
     ```

-1. Import sample data, for Events, Attendees and Sessions:
 1. Import sample data, for Events, Attendees and Sessions:

     ```